 Heal Your Heels

+Heel pain is the most common problem that affects the ankle and foot.
+This comes as no surprise when you consider that every mile you walk puts 60 tons of stress on each foot.
 Your feet can handle quite a bit of stress, but going over the limit can cause extreme discomfort.
-Heel pain generally falls into two categories: pain behind the heel and pain beneath the heel.
+Heel pain generally falls into two categories, pain behind the heel and pain beneath the heel.

 If you are experiencing pain beneath the heel, the tissues on the bottom of your foot may be inflamed.
-There are a number of causes for this type of pain, such as stone bruises, plantar fasciitis, and calcium deposits.
+There are a number of causes for this type of pain.

-Stone bruises can occur when you step on a hard surface, such as a rock or stone.
-You may or may not be able to see a bruise.
+Stone bruises can occur when you step on a hard surface such as a rock or stone.
+You may or may not be able see a bruise.

 Plantar fasciitis is a problem that can arise after too much running or jumping.
 After such activities, the band that connects the heel bone to the base of your toes becomes inflamed, which causes pain.